Black Narcissus: Plot

 General Toda Rai, the Rajput ruler of a princely state in the Himalayas, invites an order of Anglican nuns to establish a school and hospital at Mopu, a former harem situated on a high cliff.
 The ambitious Sister Clodagh is appointed Sister Superior and is sent to Mopu with four other nuns: Sister Philippa for gardening; Sister Briony for the infirmary; Sister Blanche, better known as "Sister Honey", to teach lace-making; and the emotionally unstable Sister Ruth to teach English and maths.
-All five women are white Britons in an unfamiliar, colonial setting.
+All five women are in an unfamiliar, colonial setting.

-Mr Dean, the general's British agent, is deeply sceptical of the project, citing a variety of social and environmental difficulties.
-He predicts the nuns will leave as soon as the monsoon season ends.
+Mr. Dean, the general's British agent, is deeply sceptical of the project, citing a variety of social and environmental difficulties.
+He predicts the nuns will leave as soon as the monsoon season begins.
 It is critical for Clodagh to manage the nuns' well-being, since the Congregation allows every nun to resign at the end of the year.

 The sisters struggle to adapt to the local population.
 The native caretaker, Angu Ayah, dislikes sharing the palace with the nuns.
-The general's wealthy uncle, now a Hindu holy man, spends all his time meditating on a mountain within the monastery grounds, refusing to speak to anyone.
+The general's wealthy uncle, now a Hindu holy man, spends all his time meditating on a mountain within the monastery grounds in complete silence.
 The sisters agree to mentor Kanchi, a local girl with a reputation for erratic behaviour, but Ayah whips her for stealing.

 Each convent member starts to experience ill-health and/or emotional problems caused by their surroundings.
-Clodagh recalls a failed romance which prompted her to leave Britain and join the order.
+Clodagh recalls a failed romance which prompted her to leave her home in Ireland and join the order.
 Ruth grows jealous of Clodagh.
 Philippa loses herself in the environment and plants the vegetable garden with flowers.
 Honey's attachment to the local children ends disastrously after she gives ineffective medication to a fatally ill baby.
 The nuns' failure to save the child's life angers the locals, who abandon the mission.
-Mr Dean encourages Clodagh to leave, but she insists on staying.
+Mr. Dean encourages Clodagh to leave, but she insists on staying.